-Remember both adults and young people will have been away from camping for over a year and so there will be a lot of skills rebuilding to do.
+Remember both adults and young people will have been away from camping for over 18 months and so there will be a lot of skills rebuilding to do.
 We will have more first-time campers than ever before.
 Leaders will need to supervise COVID controls that they have not had to follow on camp before.
 Think about where the camps are and duration, it may be that you choose to stay closer to home or do shorter events based on the needs of your group.
 Some will have found the time to familiarise members with nights away and therefore options further afield or for longer may be possible.

 All the standard guidelines for nights away apply.
 Remember that a Nights Away Permit Holder (at the right level for the event) must be present and the Nights Away Notification form needs to be submitted to your District Commissioner.
 This includes approval of the event risk assessment.